 - Treatment: surgical resection

-- Prognosis: recurrence uncommon following total resection; 5-year survival 90%
+- Prognosis: recurrence uncommon after total resection; 90% 5-year survival rate

 - Mixed solid-cystic tumor ± calcification, hemorrhage; may be solid